-- 1. Transcripts from universities, colleges, private career colleges, professional bodies and other recognized providers of post-secondary education.
+- Transcripts from universities, colleges, career colleges, professional bodies, and other recognized providers of post-secondary education.
 These transcripts will be reviewed according to previously articulated credit transfer agreements between Yorkville University and the sending institutions or in recognized transfer guides and databases published by provincial or national agencies.
 Where formal credit transfer agreements do not exist, Yorkville University will assess transcripts on a course-by-course basis and may request that the students provide course outlines from previous institutions attended.
 In the case of foreign institutions, an evaluation by a recognized agency providing assessments of foreign credentials may be required. - 2.
 Evidence of prior learning expressed as competencies, either through: - a.
 An established and recognized system or partnership agreement that describes competencies achieved through training and professional development.
 For example, Yorkville University may have negotiated the recognition of learning acquired through training in the Canadian Armed Forces to be equivalent to the learning outcomes of courses within a particular program. - b.
+[Not currently available.]
 Yorkville University's assessment of an applicant's portfolio of competencies.
 Applicants are required to provide documents or objects created by the applicant that demonstrate previous learning and accomplishment.
-These portfolios may include (among others) correspondence, reports, videos, illustrations, productions or models.
+These portfolios may include (among others) correspondence, reports, videos, illustrations, productions, or models.
 The portfolios will be assessed by Subject Matter Experts (SMEs) who may interview the applicant regarding the contents of the portfolio and how this demonstrates prior learning acquisition.
 The portfolios will be evaluated by the SMEs to determine whether their contents demonstrate the acquisition of learning that matches sufficiently and appropriately the learning outcomes for credit to be granted. - 3.
 Grades received in a credit challenge exam administered by Yorkville University.
-The challenge exam may be written or oral and is constructed by SMEs to examine the match between the student's acquired prior learning and the learning objectives of the relevant course(s).
-Challenge exams will be available only for introductory courses.
+The challenge exam may be written or oral and is constructed by faculty subject matter experts to examine the match between the student's acquired prior learning and the learning objectives of the relevant course(s).
+Challenge exams will be available only for introductory courses, but are currently available only for MATH 0910, Developmental Math.